 A Look At Upstart’s Quick Start

-Every year it’s a mad rush to breed to the first-year stallions.
-Some do it because they were great racehorses; some do it because they have great physicals; some do it because he may be by a sire-of-sires; some do it just because.
+Each year, a mad rush to breed to first-year stallions occurs.
+Some do it because they were outstanding racehorses; others do it because they have outstanding physical characteristics; still others do it because he may be descended from a sire-of-sires; and still others do it simply because.

 Upstart stands stud at Airdrie Stud in Midway, KY for $10,000 and has remained there from the start.
 Here is their description of Upstart on their website: